 - Then add 4 cups of water to the pot, along with 2 tsp of concentrated bone broth

-- Place the 3 bay leaves side by side with the Thyme and garlic on top
+- Place the 3 bay leaves side by side with the Thyme, Rosemary and Garlic on top

 - Pop the lid on and place the clay pot into the oven